-- Input Raster Bands -Input the Image you would like to classify Image1_Clip.tif and Input the signature file Training_Sites.gsg. - Give an output name Supervised.tif and click ok, an Image with the 4 classes will be displayed.
+- Input Raster Bands -Input the Image you would like to classify Image1_Clip.tif and Input the signature file Training_Sites.gsg. - Give an output name Supervised.tif and click ok, an Image with the 6 classes will be displayed.

-Map Layout
+2.6 Map Layout

 Using the supervised classification you have just created above, make a simple map layout.
+Change from Data View to Layout View.